|Nutritional Guidelines (per serving)|

 Cool the cooked cream down and then place in the fridge to cool completely.

-Divide 3/4 of the fresh raspberries between 6 individual ramekins (3"x 2" deep, or 5" x 1" individual dishes) and spoon the brulée mix over and smooth the cooled, thickened cream over with a palette knife.
+Divide 3/4 of the fresh raspberries between 6 individual ramekins (3-inch-by-2-inches deep, or 5-inches-by-1-inches individual dishes) and spoon the brûlée mix over and smooth the cooled, thickened cream over with a palette knife.